pederneramartin/pederneramartin.github.io/_posts/2019-05-08-CopiaWebScrapingSelenium.markdown

 headerImage: False
 projects: true
 hidden: false # don't count this post in blog pagination
-description: "Web Scraping using Selenium."
+description: "Web Scraping is a technique employed to extract large amounts of data from websites"
 category: project
 author: johndoe
 externalLink: false